ku-sldg/plih/_simple/2-Adding-Booleans.md

 ### Term Generator

-We need to extend the generator from the `Testing` chapter (TODO:
+We need to extend the generator from the `Testing` chapter to generate `ABE` elements.
-Referencing the Testing chapter that comes later in book.
-May not be a way to avoid this..) to generate `ABE` elements.
 Like our parser we simply need to define generators for the new `AST` elements and add them to the original generator.

 Generating `Boolean` values is identical to generating `Num` values except we use `choose` to select among `True` and `False`: